nikey38/hello-world/README.md

 # hello-world
 First_Try

-Hi, this is Ike
+Hi, this is Ike.
-First time for Github
+First time for Github.